 4th-year student, Bachelor of Engineering (Honours) in Software Engineering

-Ehsaas says she would highly recommend studying software engineering to other students.
+She would highly recommend AUT’s software engineering programme to other students, Mridula says.

 Advice for other students

-Expecting to graduate at the end of the year, Ehsaas has some great advice for other students.
+Now in the final year of her degree, Mridula has some great advice for other students.